aarvi18/CNS_Lab/README.md

 # CNS_Lab
-Vtu 5th semester lab manul with code;
+Vtu 5th semester lab manual with all programs